timbohiatt/gke-at-scale-pulumi/README.md

 1. Set the required GCP configuration variables.
 This sets configuration options and default values for our cluster:

     ```bash
-    pulumi config set prefix <YOUR_CHOSEN_RESOURCE_PREFIX>
-    pulumi config set gcpProjectId <YOUR_GCP_PROJECT_ID_HERE>
+    pulumi config set gcp:project <YOUR_GCP_PROJECT_ID_HERE>
-    pulumi config set domainName <YOUR_DOMAIN_HERE>     # A domain you own and can control DNS records.
+    pulumi config set prefix <YOUR_CHOSEN_RESOURCE_PREFIX> # Max Length 5 Characters
     ```

+1. [Optional] add the Domain configuration variables.
+This will enable a Domain Name and SSL certificate for this demo:

+    ```bash
+    pulumi config set domainName <YOUR_DOMAIN_HERE>     # An domain you own and can control DNS records.
+    ```

 1. Setup the regions and clusters:
     There is the possibility to configure additional GKE Clusters in additional regions as part of this deployment.

-    By Default; This demo configures a new VPC and in this VPC it will, by default, create two regional subnets:
+    By Default; This demo configures a new VPC and in this VPC it will, by default, create three regional subnets:

     1. `us-central1`
     1. `europe-west6`
+    1. `asia-east1`

     Each subnet region will also host a new GKE Cluster which is linked to our Global Load Balancer and has our Helm Charts deployed to it.